sai3097ganesh/Fractals/README.md

 <img src="GIFs/Triangle.gif">

 The fractal that emerges is called Serpinski triangle.
 What's happening is that the three corner points of the triangle (the geometry) act as a guide for the point that is wanting to move randomly.
-The interesting thing you'll notice is how much so over you zoom in, you will find a triangle, inside a triangle, inside a triangle, inside a triangle and so on - meaning they are </i>self-similar</i> shapes.
+The interesting thing you'll notice is how much so over you zoom in, you will find a triangle, inside a triangle, inside a triangle, inside a triangle and so on.
+This is why fractals are said to exhibit </i>self-similar</i> property - endlessly repeating its own shape at every scale.

 # The Barnsley Fern
 Have you ever seem Mathematics springing into life?

-With a slightly modified version of the above algorithm with two triangles instead of one, the collection of random points that you end up with litterally looks like a fern!
+Consider a slight modification of the above method - with two triangles instead of one.
+In the previous example, you can choose either of the three corners with equal probablity.
+For this example, you have a probablity for choosing between the three corners of each triangle and a probablity jumping in-between the two triangles.
+We will plug-in some pre-computed values of such probablity that adds up to 1.
+If you repeat the steps, the collection of random points that you end up with litterally looks like a fern!

 <img src="GIFs/Barnsley.gif">

-After 10000 iterations (believe your eyes):
+After 10000 iterations (yes, believe your eyes):

 <img src="GIFs/Barnsley.png">

-I have no words to describe how elegant it is to create something that live with in our daily life but never fail to think further.
+What's fascinating to me is the fact that a seemingly simple set of rules you can describe shapes that are considerably complex.

+You hear people saying that nature is mysterious.
+Sometimes, behind those mysteries there is an elegance.
+An elegance that cannot put described using words but can only be felt.

 The gift that of doing such simulations is the pleasure of understanding a facet of how nature works.
 A curiosity to extend the effort to try and generate other artifacts of nature almost irresistably ensues.
-The next time you stare at a tree, we have more things to be fascinated about.
+The next time you stare at a tree, I believe you will have more things to be fascinated about.
 Yes, hidden behind all such complexity there are a simple of rules that nature follows to create all the things we see around.

-So the moral of the story is that the next time someone calls you to go out - be it a walk or a trek, please don't say no!
+So, at the end of the day, the moral of the story is that the next time someone calls you to go out - be it a walk or a trek, please don't say no ;)

 # References:
 - [Chaos Game](https://youtu.be/kbKtFN71Lfs)